chaseruskin/orbit/README.md

 ## License

-This project, which refers to all source code files created under this repository, is currently licensed under the open-source copyleft GPL-3.0 license.
+This project, which refers to all of the files and source code created and stored in this repository, is currently licensed under the open-source copyleft GPL-3.0 license.
 See [LICENSE](./LICENSE).